2018 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 Tied leaders of the opening 36-hole competition were team Sweden and team England, each with a 27-under-par score of 693, eleven strokes ahead of team Denmark.
 Sweden earned first place on the tie breaking better non-counting scores.
 Host country Germany, on fourth place, was another stroke behind.

 There was no official award for the lowest individual score, but individual leader was Gian-Marco Petrozzi, England, with a 12-under-par score of 132, two strokes ahead of three players.

 Team Finland won the gold medal, earning their first title, beating eleven-times-champion team England in the final 5–2.
 Team Finland finished 16th and last at the 2016 championship and was moved to the second division for 2017.
-They came back to the championship for 2018, finishing 8th at the initial qualifying competition and made the quarter finals by a single stroke.
+They came back to the championship for 2018, finishing 8th at the initial qualifying competition and made the quarter-finals by a single stroke.

 Denmark earned the bronze on third place, after beating host country Germany 5–2 in the bronze match.

 Italy, Portugal and Serbia placed 14th, 15th and 16th and was moved to Division 2 for 2019, to be replaced by Belgium, Slovenia, and Wales, who finished first, second, and third respectively in the 2018 Division 2.